 0308.03H-01 PURPOSE

+This document is the technical basis for IMC 0609, Appendix H, Containment Integrity Significance Determination Process.

-The screening criteria and technical basis for the Phase 2 assessment guidance for Type A and Type B findings are discussed below, for each of the reactor and containment design combinations.
+The screening criteria and technical basis for the Phase 2 assessment guidance for Type A and Type B findings are discussed below, for each of the six reactor and containment design combinations.
 The screening criteria and the numerical factors are based largely on NUREG-1765, “Basis Document for Large Early Release Frequency (LERF) Significance Determination Process,” to which the reader is referred for more detail.

+The information that was used to produce LERF-based significance determination process (SDP) (NUREG-1765 and the IPE for instance) were primarily based on internal events and doesn’t consider the LERF risk from external events like seismic or fire.
+Often the risk associated with external events can be significant to LERF and this risk generally isn’t captured in IMC 0609, Appendix H or this technical basis document.

 0308.03H-02 TYPE A FINDINGS AT POWER

 A subset of the findings processed through the core damage frequency (CDF) based significance determination process (SDP) can also affect LERF.
 Findings of this nature are classified as “Type A” in Figure 4.1 of IMC 0609, Appendix H, Containment Integrity SDP.
 Guidance for the assessment of Type A findings is presented in the form of screening criteria to identify those accident sequences that contribute to LERF.
 These screening criteria are based on the characteristics of the sequence (see Table 6.1 of Appendix H).
 If a finding is evaluated to affect an accident sequence that contributes to LERF, that sequence is examined further in a Phase 2 assessment.